CE-Programming/libraries/README.md

 ## Developer Information
 These libraries can be used to perform many useful routines in C for the TI-84+CE and TI-83 Premium CE.
-Please check out the toolchain for more information, where the source is: https://github.com/CE-Programming/toolchain/tree/master/CEdev/lib/src/libraries
+Please check out the toolchain for more information, where the source is: https://github.com/CE-Programming/toolchain/tree/master/CEdev/lib/src

 ## Current Version
 Version 6.95
+You can see the changelog in the libraries sections of the [toolchain changelog](https://github.com/CE-Programming/toolchain/blob/master/CHANGELOG.md#change-log).